 You need to be asking about and recognizing who has done well recently.
-You will also award a Team Member of the Month, which can go to anyone (admin, agent, lender, etc) on the team.
+You will also award a Team Member of the Month, which can go to anyone on the team (admin, agent, lender, etc.).

-The reward for being the Team Member of the Month is $50 CASH MONEY on the spot.
-We know it sounds cliche, but it shows your team members that you appreciate when they work hard, and that they will be recognized for it.
+The reward for being the Team Member of the Month is $50 CASH on the spot.
+We know it sounds cliche, but it shows your team members that you appreciate when they work hard and that they will be recognized for it.
 Team members need the team leader’s approval and appreciation on a regular basis.

 Kudos are also a great way for the team to show their appreciation for each other and the team leader.
-That is an easy way to let someone know, “Hey, you did great with !”.
+That is an easy way to let someone know, “Hey, you did great!”
 Kudos give everyone a sense of appreciation, improve morale, and have a very positive impact on team culture.

 E – Encourage

-Encouraging the team to improve and get better is helpful and necessary!
-It helps you as the team leader and it benefits the team in working together and doing their part.
+Encouraging the team to improve is helpful and necessary!
+It helps you as the team leader and it benefits the team in working together.

-Discuss what each person has done to improve, and how he or she made it happen.
-Suggestions can also be made to let team members know what else they can do to improve.
+Discuss what each person has done to improve and how he or she made it happen.
+Suggestions can also be made to team members regarding what else they can do to improve.

-Review commitments each team member has made and hold each other accountable for them (yes, including you as the team leader).
+Review the commitments each team member has made and hold each other accountable for them (yes, including you as the team leader)

-You also want to talk about other agents and teams that are successful, and what systems they are implementing with team culture that you could possibly implement with your team.
-Suggestions are great, and they get the team talking about the things that need to change in a very non-hostile way.
+You also want to talk about other agents and teams that are successful and what systems they are implementing that you could possibly implement with your team.
+Suggestions are great, and they get the team talking about the things that need to change.

 Efficiency as a team says it all: keeping everyone and everything efficient keeps the team productive and profitable (which is good for you!).